mharper10114/ExpanGe/README.md

 #MUMmer

-## Running `nucmer` for Closely Related Organisms
+## Running Nucmer for Closely Related Organisms

-* Start with `nucmer` run.
+* Start by running `nucmer`.
 The `--mum` flag is the most important flag since it will reduce redundancy in sequence matches. `-p` and fasta names are flexible and user defined and will not affect `ExpanGe`

 ```
 nucmer --mum --coords -p A_ref_B_query   A.fasta  B.fasta